Service Level Objectives (SLOs)

 If you’re too reliable all the time, you’re also missing out on some of the fundamental features that SLO-based approaches give you.
 The main area you will miss is the freedom to do what you want, test, and innovate.
 If you’re too reliable, you’re missing out on opportunities to experiment, perform chaos engineering, ship features quicker than before, or even introduce structured downtime to see how your dependencies react.

-So you can’t just have Reliability by itself; you must also have new features and innovation.
+You can’t just have Reliability; you must also have new features and innovation.
 Therefore, you need to find a balance between velocity and stability.
-So we need to balance Reliability with other features you have and are proposing to offer.
+We need to balance Reliability with other features you have and are proposing to offer.
 Suppose you have access to a system with a fantastic feature that doesn’t work.
-The users that have the choice will leave.
+The users who have the choice will leave.

-So Site Reliability Engineering is the framework for balancing velocity and stability.
-So how do you know what level of Reliability you need to provide your customer?
+Site Reliability Engineering is the framework for balancing velocity and stability.
+How do you know what level of Reliability you need to provide your customer?
 This all goes back to the business needs that reflect the customer’s expectations.
-So with SRE, we have a customer-centric approach.
+With SRE, we have a customer-centric approach.

 The primary source of outages is making changes even when the changes are planned.
-This can come in many forms, such as pushing new features, applying security patches, deploying new hardware, and scaling up to meet customer demand will significantly impact if you strive for a 100% reliability target.
+This can come in many forms, such as pushing new features, applying security patches, deploying new hardware, and scaling up to meet customer demand, which will significantly impact if you strive for a 100% reliability target.

 If nothing changes to the physical/logical infrastructure or other components, we will not have bugs.
 We can freeze our current user base and never have to scale the system.
 In reality, this will not happen.
 There will always be changes.
 So it would be best if you found a balance.